 Cashews are high in fat, and it doesn’t take many for a dog to reach the limit of their recommended fat intake.
 Too many can lead to weight gain and pancreatitis.

-As with most of the nuts here, walnuts are too high in fat for dogs.
+As with most of the nuts when wondering, “Can dogs eat nuts?” walnuts are too high in fat for dogs.
 That aside, walnuts also tend to be larger than nuts such as peanuts or pistachios.
 Dogs don’t chew their food as thoroughly as humans do, so larger nuts, like walnuts, are more difficult to digest.
 Unprocessed, larger nuts can obstruct a dog’s bowel movements.

 No, and for all of the same reasons as walnuts.
 Not only are they too high in fat, but too large and difficult to digest.
 Another frequent problem for dogs and nuts is stomach upset if they eat too many.